sweenejp/four-card-feature-section/README.md

 This is my attempt at completing this challenge from frontendmentor.io.
-The original instructions are below.
 Feel free to fork this repository!

 Live site here: https://jsweeney-four-card-feature-section.netlify.app/